 Earthworm Jim is the classic toy story, but with a video game twist.
 In the mid-90s, Playmates Toys was flush with cash from TMNT & Star Trek and wanted to expand with a new franchise.
 But unlike those fab 80s when franchises were given the cartoons we know and love, Playmates thought it best to kick off with a video game.
 They approached some top industry talent (namely Doug TenNapel & Dave Perry) and essentially struck gold, at least for a little bit.
-The first Earthworm Jim game was routinely listed on Top Lists for Genesis & SNES, the 2nd Earthworm Jim game is considered by many to be superior to the first, Jim got a 23-episode cartoon series, and Playmates did finally get around to making action figures, though the toy line was tragically cut short.
+The first Earthworm Jim game was routinely listed on Top Lists for Genesis & SNES, the 2nd Earthworm Jim game is considered by many to be superior to the first, Jim ended up with his own cartoon series after all, and Playmates did finally get around to making action figures – though the toy line was tragically cut short.

 Anyway, so toy collector, right?
 Earthworm Jim also represents one of my first real forays into complete and utter toy collecting disappointment.
 It was the 90s, so the action figure line consisted heavily of Jim variants, but Playmates did manage two supporting cast members and three villains in the first wave.
 I never enjoyed Playmates habit of not painting accessories, but the toy line was otherwise awesome.
 At first.